 Garlic

 This recipe leans on one of my favorite techniques from Chinese cooking: sizzling oil infusion.
+This involves heating up oil and then pouring it on top of aromatics, like minced garlic or chilies.

-Basically, you heat up oil until very hot, then pour it on top of aromatics, like minced garlic or chilies.
-It’s the cornerstone of many Chinese condiments like chili oil and scallion oil, as well as some of my favorite recipes, like my Chili Garlic Noodles and Napa Cabbage Salad.
+It’s the cornerstone of many Chinese condiments like chili oil and scallion oil, as well as some of my favorite recipes, like my Chili Garlic Noodles and the dressing in my Napa Cabbage Salad.

 - The garlic loses its raw bite but keeps its punchy garlic flavor.